33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 This market is the size of a total of 4 street blocks filled.
 Mexican street vendors, food stalls, and all kinds of trinkets are being sold everywhere, even outside of it.
 The whole market area is bustling, noisy, and colorful.

-Its many aisles offer a combination of local art and handicrafts, traditional clothing, festivities decorations, mezcal stands, fresh fruit, veggies, seeds, chocolate, spices, and every single element used in the mole making, and more.
+Its many aisles offer a combination of local art and handicrafts, traditional clothing, festive decorations, mezcal stands, fresh fruit, veggies, seeds, chocolate, spices, and every single element used in mole-making, and more.

-The best way to experience the market is by asking a lot of questions and doing tastings of everything available.
+The best way to experience the market is to ask a lot of questions and taste everything available.

-When you stop at the place where they sell chocolate, ask for a taste.
+When you stop at the chocolate shop, ask for a taste.
 Do the same at the mezcal place.
 Stop at the local bakery and buy a sweet.

 Try the tejate drink.
 Buy one of the mini string cheese bags and try that too.
 Go crazy and try the chapulines because they are everywhere.
 Try it all!
 Take it all in.
 You are in Mexico!